SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/1-BuildTheComponents.md

         SBF_CATALOG_FILE: ./catalog-private.json
     ```

-7. If you want to use an **existing PostgreSQL instance** please update the **free-tier-private.mtaext** file as depicted below.
-The existing service instance is named **my-postgresql-db** in this scenario.

-    > ```yaml
-    > resources:
-    >    - name: aisaas-postgresql-db
-    >      # Reuse existing service instance
-    >      type: org.cloudfoundry.existing-service
-    >      parameters:
-    >        # Existing service instance name
-    >        service-name: my-postgresql-db

-    > A similar setup can also be achieved with an existing Credential Store Service instance.

-8. Please run the following command to build your **mtar** file.
+7. Please run the following command to build your **mtar** file.

     ```sh
     # Run in ./multi-tenant/deploy/cf #
     npm run build:mbt
     ```

-9. Once your Multi-Target Application Archive is built successfully, you can continue deploying your application.
+8. Once your Multi-Target Application Archive is built successfully, you can continue deploying your application ([click here](../3-deploy/2-DeployTheApplication.md)).

-### Single-Tenant (Work in progress)
+### Single-Tenant

 1. If not done yet, please (fork and) clone the repository to your development environment.